Use Few Function Arguments

 π Cons

-- Potential performance impact: In some cases, combining arguments or using configuration objects may introduce a slight performance overhead due to additional object creation or property access. π
+- Potential performance impact: In some cases, combining arguments or using configuration objects may introduce a slight performance overhead due to additional object creation or property access.
+However, this impact is usually negligible in most scenarios. π

 Examples